dbbs-lab/cerebellar-models/docs/configurations/mouse/canonical-circuit.rst

 glomerulus to granule convergence and divergence ratios (derived from values in Korbo et al., 1993 [#korbo_1993]_ and Jakab and Hámari, 1988 [#jakab_1988]_).

-The densities of GrC, GoC, BC and SC are reported in Table 1 of Casali et al. (2019) [#casali_2019]_.
+The densities of GrC, GoC, PC, BC and SC are reported in Table 1 of Casali et al. (2019) [#casali_2019]_.
 The authors cite Korbo et al. (1993) [#korbo_1993]_ for the values in this table, however, no equivalent was found in the cited paper.
 These values might have been optimized to improve simulation results.

-The planar density of PC reported in De Schepper et al. (2022) [#de_schepper_2022]_ is one order of magnitude higher with respect to other literature findings.
-It has been obtained through geometric constrained placement to minimize the overlap of PC arborizations.
+They could also have been obtained through geometric constrained placement to minimize the overlap of somas.

 .. include:: ../morphologies.rst